Curriculum- Law and Legal Studies

 LW490 Special Topics

-Three electives of choice in either Social Sciences, History, Behavioral Sciences & Leadership or Geography & Environmental Engineering.
+Three electives in Social Sciences, History, Behavioral Sciences & Leadership or Geography & Environmental Engineering.

 Honors Thesis Program: